 The Tregenna is a little different from most other historic British railway hotels since it was not made for railway tourism but cannily adapted for it.
-In 1877 – a century after local politician Samuel Stephens built the house – the St Ives to St Erth branch line opened, the final track in England to be laid to Isambard Kingdom Brunel’s 7 foot Broad Gauge design.
+In 1877 – a century after local politician Samuel Stephens built the house – the St Ives to St Erth branch line opened, the final track in England laid by Isambard Kingdom Brunel’s seven-foot Broad Gauge design.

 And if you’re lucky enough to live already in this lovely slice of southwestern serenity, why not make the most of your backyard using the Devon and Cornwall Railcard?
 You can’t get a better bit of butter on your knife!